nextflow-io/nf-co2footprint/README.md

 ## Testing and debugging

-To run and test the plugin in a development environment, configure a local Nextflow build with the following steps:
+To run and test the plugin in for development purpose, configure a local Nextflow build with the following steps:

 1. Clone the Nextflow repository in your computer into a sibling directory:
     ```bash